jaalto/project--emacs-epackage-template/README.rst

 ===========

-This directory contains template files for the Emacs packaging system called "Epackage" or "Distributed Emacs Lisp Package System (DELPS).
+This directory contains template files for the Emacs packaging system called "Distributed Emacs Lisp Package System (DELPS), or shortly "Epackage".
+The packages in DELPS format use Git Version Control System (DVCS) containers for distribution of the original extension code plus a subdirectory named ``epackage/``.
+These Git repositories, containers, can reside anywhere publicly available.
+The repository locations are recorded in a separate **yellow pages** which is used as a master list to available epackages.
+The person who wraps Emacs extensions into these Git containers is called epackage *maintainer*.
-The packages use Git Version Control System (DVCS) containers for distribution of the original extension code plus a subdirectory named ``epackage/``.
-These epackage repositories, containers, can reside anywhere publicly available.
-Their location is recorded in a separate **yellow pages** to make them available for users.
-The person who wraps Emacs extensions into containers is called epackage *maintainer*.
-The person who is he author of the extension is called *upstream*.
-These two can be the same or two separate people.
+The person who is he author of the original extension is called *upstream*.
+These two can be the same or separate persons.

-Template files available here for maintainers include:
+Template files available here for maintainers to include:

 * ``get-http.sh``     - Simple download script (obsolete)
 * ``get.sh``          - Generic download script that reads "info" file